ijlee2/codemod-utils/tutorials/update-template-tags/03-tackle-gjs-gts.md

 }
 ```

 Easy, no?
-Run `./update-test-fixtures.sh` once more to see that,
+Run `./update-test-fixtures.sh` once more to check whether

 - The remaining file (`app/components/my-component.gjs`) is updated.
 - Only the test selectors were removed.